Critical Behavior of Topological Kondo Insulators: Topological phase transition in a Kondo insulator Topological phase transition in A Kondo insulator

 where $\Delta=\Delta G(k=0)$ is the gap size.
-For the four-band topological Kondo insulator, we find that $z'=1$, as shown in the Sup.~Mat.
-This indeed reproduces the universality for the boundary $2-\alpha=d=\nu(z'+d-1)$ found by Kempkes et al. \cite{kempkes2016universalities} for systems with $\nu=z'=1$.
+For the four-band topological Kondo insulator, we also find that $z'=1$, as shown in Fig.~\ref{fig:edgev4}.
+This indeed reproduces the universality for the boundary $2-\alpha=\nu(z'+d-1)$ found by Kempkes et al. \cite{kempkes2016universalities} for systems with $\nu=z'=1$.
 Hence, $\mathcal{F}\propto\left|v \right|^3$ and the phase transition at the boundary is of third order (a discontinuity occurs in the third derivative of the free energy).